solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

 ## Cross-Program Invocations

-The Solana runtime allows programs to call each other via a mechanism called cross-program invocation.
+The Safecoin runtime allows programs to call each other via a mechanism called cross-program invocation.
 Calling between programs is achieved by one program invoking an instruction of the other.
 The invoking program is halted until the invoked program finishes processing the instruction.